andrewsmhay/ossec2halo/README.md

 The ossec2halo tool was built to convert the <a href="http://www.ossec.net/" target="new">OSSEC Open Source Host-based Intrusion Detection System (HIDS)</a> rules to the format used by CloudPassage® Halo®.

-Note - CloudPassage does not provide the OSSEC rules.
-You must download OSSEC from its website and copy the rules into the ./data directory.
+<i>Note - CloudPassage does not provide the OSSEC rules.
+You must download OSSEC from its website and copy the rules into the ./data directory.</i>

 ##Requirements
 * require 'nokogiri'